esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 16:
 The focus of today was natural language processing (NLP).
 We covered applications of NLP, important considerations for NLP, the NLP pipeline, text preprocessing for NLP, feature extraction, the TD-IDF technique, and NLP modeling.

+Reflection of Day 17:
+The focus of this class was on computer vision.
+We discussed the differences between a traditional computer vision approach and a deep learning approach, common computer vision tasks with deep learning, various computer vision applications, and GAN architecture.